 Get an appointment

-Tell them to visit the campus health center or local urgent care center, or try virtual visits with your family doctor.
+Tell them to visit the campus health center or urgent care in san francisco, or try virtual visits with your family doctor.

 Register ahead of time

 Ideally, have your student register with the campus health center before they get sick.
 This can be one of those good “adulting” activities that you make them do.
 Because who wants to fill out paperwork when they feel like death?